MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/message-schemas-for-request-sets.md

 ---
 description: "Learn more about: Message Schemas for Request Sets"
-title: "Message Schemas for Request Sets | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Message Schemas for Request Sets" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: bba9677d-ee94-4da5-8611-b1e47f2f3798
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Message Schemas for Request Sets
 Each request set in an Oracle application in Oracle E-Business Suite is surfaced as an operation in [!INCLUDE[adapteroracleebusinesslong](../../includes/adapteroracleebusinesslong-md.md)].